 FM Complex multi-step problem(s)

-L2.13 Calculate amounts of money, compound interest, percentage increases, decreases and discounts including tax and simple budgeting
+FM L2.13 Calculate amounts of money, compound interest, percentage increases, decreases & discounts inc. tax & budgeting

-FM L2.14 Convert between metric and imperial units of length, weight and capacity using a) a conversion factor and b) a conversion graph
+FM L2.14 Convert between metric & imperial units of length, weight & capacity using a) a conversion factor & b) a conversion graph

-L2.10 Add, subtract, multiply and divide decimals up to three decimal places
+FM L2.10 Add, subtract, multiply & divide decimals up to 3 decimal places